chengstone/cchess-zero/README.en.md

 This is a practical project of AlphaZero, which implements a Chinese chess program, developed with TensorFlow1.0 and Python 3.5, and also installs uvloop.

 Because my model is not fully trained, I only trained it less than 4K times.
-The model has just learned to use elephants and soldiers to defend.
-In short, I still play chess badly.
+The model has just learned to use bishop and Advisor to defend.
+In short, It still play chess badly.

 If you have the conditions, you can try more training.
 I have taken aws offline since I received the 400 USD credit card charge notification: D Poverty limits my imagination O(∩_∩)O